Erfan-Ahmadi/erfan-ahmadi.github.io/Simplex.md

   <a href="https://www.desmos.com/calculator/azj9ewvl5b">Play in Desmos!</a>
 </p>

 Now, if you know me, you know that I can't just use something without mathematically proving why it works or at least gain a deeper intuition of why it works.
-So the focus of this post is to derive this transformation and demonstrate why it's so elegant.
+So the focus of this post is to derive this 2D transformation.

-So the main focus of is to actually derive this transformation and prove why it works and show how elegant and simple this solution truly is.
+But first, let's build some intuition

 ## Intuition